asha23/trumps/trumps-frontend/README.md

 ## TODOS

 * Make the WordPress posts per_page value dynamic in the API Url.
 Currently it's set to 100.
-* Wite some unit tests for everything.
+* Write some unit tests for everything.
 * Make the whole thing 100% ES6 - Currently it's a bit of a hotchpotch.
 * Learn more React!!!
 (Obviously)
 * Sort out the issue when a value is 10 - The other player wins - Odd